vain0x/milone-lang/docs/refs/x_native_code.md

 ## Embedded native declarations

-`__nativeDecl ("declaration", args...)` is a declaration to embed a C declaration into generated code.
+`__nativeDecl ("declaration", args...)` is an expression to embed a C declaration into generated code.
 The string literal `"declaration"` contains arbitrary C declaration.
 Other arguments are bound to placeholders (same as `__nativeExpr`.)